IamTheCarl/pcb_forge/README.md

 ```

 # Forge File
 A forge file specifies the gcode files to be generated and how they are to be generated.
-The exact order and configuration you use will depend on your project and the fabrication process you chose to use.
+The configuration you use will depend on your project and the fabrication process you chose to use.

-Note that the `machines` section from the global config can be specified in this forge file as well.
+Note that the `machines` section from the global config can be specified in the forge file as well.
 Machines defined here will override what is in the global config.
 This is ideal for quick onboarding with teams.

-The following is an example from a board I made for a smart window blind.
+The following is an example from a board I made for some home made smart blinds.
 ```yaml
 # Meta data.
 # Currently not used but will eventually be included in gcode files as metadata.